dewzor/claude-desktop-fedora43/README.md

 4. Processes icons for Linux desktop integration
 5. Unpacks and modifies the app.asar:
    - Replaces the native module with our Linux version
-   - Applies titlebar fixes (native frame, CSS/JS injection)
+   - Applies titlebar fixes (height constant patching, native frame, CSS backup)
    - Updates keyboard key mappings
    - Preserves all other functionality
 6. Creates a proper RPM package with: